 Another thing was how I would spend time.
 I am someone who loves their time alone, which can be hard with a house full of other ILP volunteers.
 When living at a host family, I could choose when I wanted to go out with my group, have a movie night or sleepover together, and which nights I just wanted to stay in a read books with my host brother.
 For me, I loved spending time with my group and more quiet time with host family.

 Rylie also has a few things to say — "When I first signed up for the program, I initially wanted to live in an apartment with the other teachers, but my favorite part ended up being living with a host family!
-The bonds I made with them I will cherish forever — They will always be a part of my heart and my family ... my host family made my experience in Russia one that I will never forget!
+The bonds I made with them I will cherish forever — They will always be a part of my heart and my family ... my host family made my experience one that I will never forget!
 I never had a sister growing up and my host sister filled that role!
 I loved spending time with them.
 They truly became my family away from home! "